aarock1234/cs179-project-ajej/README.md

     - As a user I want to be able to see quizzes that the people I follow have created.
 11. Live Quizzes (3 points)
     - As a user I want to be able to partipcate in live quizzes (like Kahoot).
-12. Copy Quiz (Maybe?)
-(2 points)
-    - As a user I want to be able to duplicate a quiz either someone else or I have created.
-13. Question Types (Maybe?)
-(2 points)
-    - As a user I want to be able to ask multiple types of questions in my quiz (multiple choice, free response, etc.).